-Some jobs will be off limits
+Some jobs may be off limits

 While it is true that many employers cannot ask you about your criminal history on a job application or in your interview, they probably will do a background check, and any convictions will surface.
 In some professions, a benevolent employer may have a heart to give convicted felons a second chance.
 In other industries, however, employers do not have that discretion.
 For example, in many states, a job that requires certification, security clearance, or contact with sensitive information or clients may be off limits in the following areas if you have a record: